mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 implementation is that any processing was proceeded by a data assembly and validation phase.
-Procedures for data import and data validation are described in this section (NEEDS A LINK - this section does not yet exist).
+Procedures for data import and data validation are described in this section :ref:`importing_data`.
-A key concept here is that "importing" a data set to MsPASS means the entire data set has been assembled and loaded either into the gridfs file system internal to MongoDB or an index has been built for all data stored in files.
-(In the future this may also mean data stored on the cloud and accessible via a URL, but that has not yet been implemented at the time this manual was last updated.)
-The entire data set can, if desired, be a mix of the two because the MsPASS readers abstract the entire process of loading data for processing.
-In addition, any required normalization data (i.e. data in the *site*, *channel*, and/or *source* collections) must have the normalization id's set on all waveform data that define your data set.
+A key concept here is that "importing" a data set to MsPASS means the entire data set has been assembled and loaded either into the gridfs file system internal to MongoDB or an index has been built for all data stored in local or cloud-based files.
+The entire data set can, if necessary, be a mix of the two because the MsPASS readers abstract the entire process of loading data for processing.
+In addition, any required normalization data (i.e. data in the *site*, *channel*, and/or *source* collections) must be loaded and cross-referencing validated as described in :ref:`database_normalization`.
 Once the data set is fully assembled the bag/RDD defining the abstraction of the data is easily defined by a variant of the following code section: